 “I take no responsibility for anyone choosing to eat or use in any way Ceps, Toadstools or Mushrooms of any kind.
-I am not an authority on Ceps, Toadstools or Mushrooms and do not know if any Cep, Toadstool or Mushroom mentioned on this site is safe to eat or touch.
+Not being an authority on Ceps, Toadstools or Mushrooms I do not know if any Cep, Toadstool or Mushroom mentioned on this site is safe to eat or touch.
 I would advise anyone who touches a Cep, Toadstool or Mushroom to wash their hands afterwards to ensure they don’t go on to contaminate:

 any part of a person or animal’s body, e.g. eyes, nose, mucus membranes.”

-At the end of my article entitled: Are Trees Ectoparasites That Grow On Wood?
-I asked this question: Can Trees Be Transferred To Other Formers?
-The first article discusses how trees may or may not be parasites that grow on wood.
-I now wonder if the growing part of a tree can be completely stripped from the wood upon which it grows and made to adhere to, and flourish, on anther former: e.g. a concrete or steel frame.
+I now wonder if the growing part of a tree can be completely stripped from the wood upon which it grows and made to adhere to, and flourish, on another former: e.g. a concrete or steel frame.

 Application – Transferring Trees To Other Formers